 A mile long causeway connects North Caicos to Middle Caicos.
 When the causeway was built in 2007, it had two paved lanes, concrete side barrier walls and lighting.
 However, in 2008, Hurricane Hanna hit and caused serious damage, washing off the asphalt paving in sheets and generally reducing the width to a single rough track.

-At this time, the causeway has been largely repaired and is open for traffic.
-The surface is no longer paved and does have a few potholes in places, but it’s safe and suitable for any vehicle.
-Transitions between unpaved stretches and sections of concrete and asphalt can be abrupt, so drive with caution and don’t speed.
+At this time, the causeway has fully repaired and is open for traffic.
+The surface is paved and is safe and suitable for any vehicle.

 North Caicos has three gas stations: one near the Sandy Point Road and Kew Highway junction, and two in the region of Bottle Creek.
 Gasoline prices tend to fluctuate and are usually a bit high compared to Providenciales.
 The current average is about $6.50 a gallon (2015).